tech-tian26/ecommerce_dashboard/README.md

 - `POST /api/upload` - Upload image to Cloudinary

-## Deployment

-### Deploy to Vercel

-1. Push your code to a Git repository
-2. Import the project in Vercel
-3. Add environment variables in Vercel project settings
-4. Deploy

-### Environment Variables for Production

-Ensure all environment variables from `.env.local` are added to your Vercel project settings.

 ## Development Workflow

 1. **Database Changes**: Update MongoDB collections and run migration scripts